 For the Filling

-- In a small bowl, add both sugars, zest, cinnamon and salt and whisk together to combine.
+- In a small bowl, add both sugars, orange zest, ground cinnamon and salt and whisk together to combine.
 Set aside.
+The butter will be smeared separately.

 For Assembly